 I’ve literally been working on this recipe for years.
 Probably around 20 – no joke.
 I’ve tried so many tricks and tips from others (using tofu, cooking your own squash, various egg replacers) and I was never satisfied.
 I wanted to make something easy that also tasted great and wasn’t too fussy (most people make this for the holidays though so some fuss is required!) and I think I’ve finally made a version that will please all pumpkin pie lovers.

 I found that most vegan recipes used cornstarch in them as the binder or thickener and every time I used it, I found the flavor to be somewhat off and the texture to be looser than I liked.
-I tried arrowroot, agar, and even garbanzo flour and what I found worked best for me was potato flour!
+I tried arrowroot, agar, and even garbanzo flour and what I found worked best for me was potato starch!
 It’s used as a binder in desserts and gravies and thickens without leaving an aftertaste.
 It can be bought in most natural and big box markets in the gluten-free baking section.
 Yes, it’s a specialty item purchase but you’ll find yourself using it for more recipes!
 You could use cornstarch of course or arrowroot in a pinch.
 I also found that adding a few tablespoons of a drippy nut butter was essential to a smooth delicious and firmer pie.
 I used almond butter but you could use cashew or a sunflower or other seed butter if allergic to nuts.
 Just don’t use any hardened nut butter.
 Needs to be a little loose and I prefer a natural variety which can be found in most grocery stores.

 Let’s talk about pie crust.
 Some are very intimidated by making their own and I get that.
 For those people I suggest buying a pre-made pie crust at the supermarket.
 Many are vegan and some even gluten-free!
 For those wanting to make their own, I couldn’t improve on this amazing recipe for pie crust by J. Kenji López-Alt from his food blog Serious Eats.
 It’s so good made with vegan butter.
 You need to use a stick or block style vegan butter and not one from a tub as those contain more water and will not give the desired flakiness you want in the crust.
 There are many brands making stick style vegan butter so use your favorite or what you can find at your local grocer.
 This recipe is super easy too and rolls out like a dream without the dough shrinking back.
 He has a very special technique of making the dough so follow the directions and you’ll be fine.
 I prefer to weigh all the ingredients as opposed to dry measuring.
 You can buy inexpensive food scales online and they come in handy for so many things.